carlreedw/git_php_repos/README.md

 	OR

-* Server either sends an explanation of why the database can't be refreshed or "Database refreshed!" message to the client.
-Javascript on the client loads message into the `#mainContent` element.
+* Server either sends a server information message or "Database refreshed!" message to the client.
+Javascript on the client loads message into the `#mainContent` element

 	OR

-* Server sends a "No repositories in database." message, or HTTP response that presents the repository information retrieved from the MySQL database.
-Javascript on the client loads response presentation into the `#mainContent` element.
+* Server sends a server information message or HTTP response that presents the repository information retrieved from the MySQL database.
+Javascript on the client loads repository list items into the `#mainContent` element

 ROUTE 1: